 Typical air fresheners are not only bad for your body they are also bad for the environment.
 How so?

 Well, they usually come in single-use plastic housing, once the scent is gone the housing is tossed.

 They are made with chemicals that harm our bodies.
 Symptoms usually include headache and sometimes redness or rash on the skin.

-Instead of purchasing chemical-based air fresheners, purchase some essentials oils or make your own air fresheners out of fruit.
+Instead of purchasing chemical-based air fresheners, purchase some essential oils or make your own air fresheners out of fruit.

 Diffusing essential oils can also help with illness.
 Peppermint will help clear sinuses, and Thieves from Young Living helps with overall health.
 Lavender is calming, and lemon is fresh.
 There are so many to choose from!

-Now Essential oils and Young Living are the brands I trust for purity.
+Now Essential oils are the brand I trust for purity.